awiley33/sudoku/README.md

 # Sudoku Generator
 ---
-This is a program which generates a valid 9x9 Sudoku puzzle.
+This is a program which, once completed, will generate a valid 9x9 Sudoku puzzle.

 A valid Sudoku puzzle must have numbers 1-9 exactly once in all 9 of each of the following configurations:
 - 3x3 grid